 The other major mechanism involves the stimulation of blood flow.
-The introduction of trauma (minimal as it is) to the muscle areas activates the body’s ‘mechanoreceptors,’ which send a signal to the area that help is required.
-The body responds by sending oxygen carrying blood to the area.
+The introduction of trauma (minimal as it is) to the muscle areas activates the body’s ‘mechanoreceptors,’ which sends a signal to the area that help is required.
+The body responds by sending oxygen-carrying blood to the area.

 Why Choose Dry Needling Over Traditional Acupuncture?

 At Livewell, we recommend our clients take a multi-faceted approach to dealing with painful conditions.
 We’re not here to praise or promoted one form of healing over another.
-Each individual is unique, and will respond different to a variety of approaches.
+Each individual is unique and will respond differently to a variety of approaches.
 We’ve chosen to offer dry needling at Livewell because it is a practice founded in the principles of Western medicine.
 Dry needling treats a much narrower range of conditions than acupuncture does, simply because of the specific science that underpins the muscle stimulation association with dry needling.
-If you are someone that prefers hard science and an evidenced-based approach to a traditional practice, then chances are dry needling is the right approach for you.
+If you are someone that prefers hard science and an evidence-based approach to traditional practice, then chances are dry needling is the right approach for you.

 Thinking of trying dry needling?
 We invite you to contact us to discuss whether this therapeutic process might be the right approach to your condition.
 For more information on this service, we invite you to check out our acupuncture services page!